This card provides 8-bit PCM/ADPCM + FM music (OPL2) + CD/Line + PC-Speaker playback via high quality low-noise audio path.Designed by LABS in Latvia

 It took about a month of intensive work before I was able to hear a legible PCM sound coming from the speakers.
 Despite it was just a heap of breadboards and wires, the excitement of hearing an explosion sound of Duke 3D logo was over the top!

 Two more months I was struggling with noise reduction, solving compatibility issues, prototyping and polishing software and hardware.
-But persistence did its job.
+And persistence did its job.
 Windows 98 finally detected the card automatically upon install and named it officially "Sound Blaster or compatible".

 The final step was to make it a nice looking single PCB device.